This couples therapy app convinced my husband to do more chores

 A few nights ago, I walked into my bedroom to get into bed and beheld there was laundry all over it.
 It was mostly my husband’s laundry.
 Seeing this, I got into bed on the side without clothes piled atop it and tried to go to sleep.
 My husband came in, laughed, and started putting his clothes away.
 Then he said, “Get up.
 Help me do this.”

 Reader, I had no intention of helping him.
-It was late and I was tired.
+It was late, and I was tired.
 It was mostly his stuff.
-And when I do his laundry, I assure you he doesn’t help me.
-But he decided he was not going to let me sleep and I was not going to yield my position.
+And when I do his laundry, I assure you, he doesn’t help me.
+But he decided he was not going to let me sleep, and I was not going to yield my position.
 Voices were raised, towels were thrown, and I slept on the couch that night.

 More than half of couples think the ability to share chores is crucial to keeping their marriage afloat, according to a 2016 Pew study.
 It is the third most important criteria people consider in a partner, next to good sex and shared interests.
 So how do you learn how to keep a happy, clean, house together?

-Leslie Eccles, the founder of the sports betting unicorn FanDuel, has created an app for that.
+Lesley Eccles, the founder of the sports betting unicorn FanDuel, has created an app for that.
 It is called Relish—like a condiment to marriage—and costs $99 per year for two people.
 It consists of quizzes, reading, and activities.
 For instance, one activity suggests observing your partner for 10 minutes, uninterrupted.
 This involves listening to him, noting to yourself his movements, his gestures, and the way he enlarges his eyes when he’s talking about someone whose intelligence he doubts.
 The goal is to be present with your partner—to really take them in with your full attention.
 Couples also get access to a coach, who can talk them through specific issues or give them appropriate lesson plans.

 From sports betting to relationship advice